 4. Prevent, evaluate, treat, and rehabilitate injuries incurred by cadets while participating in physical education classes, intramurals, fitness testing activities and intercollegiate sports conducted by the Department of Athletics through the use of state-of-the-art athletic training procedures and modalities.

 BRANCHES: The Sports Medicine Division is composed of three main branches: Athletic Training; Strength and Conditioning; and Human Performance Lab.
 Associate Athletic Director for Sports Medicine, Lt.
-Col. (Dr.) Eric Wilson, oversees the division.
+Col. Joel Dixon, oversees the division.

 1. Athletic Training Branch: Mr. Anthony K. Peck is the Head Athletic Trainer.

 The athletic training staff includes 16 board certified athletic trainers, with 14 post-graduate degrees among it's 16 staff members.
 The staff provides athletic training services to all 4000+ cadets at the Academy involved in intramurals, physical education, fitness testing and 27 intercollegiate sports.
 The Athletic Training Branch facilities include three state-of-the-art athletic training rooms (locations include; the Falcon Athletic Center, the Cadet Gymnasium and the Cadet Field House).

 10th MEDICAL GROUP SUPPORT: